Native plants in your backyard

 Proud to partner with Metropolitan North Georgia Water Planning District.

 From humble beginnings with only a small shade garden in front of the old Discovery Center, the gardens have grown to cover almost 3 acres displaying over 600 native plants from Georgia.
 Many of these important native plants are beneficial to wildlife.

 Volunteers are a valued part of the Chattahoochee Nature Center.
-There are many exciting ways to volunteer in one of the Center’s many departments.
+There are many exciting ways to volunteer in one of the Center’s many departments for individuals and corporations.

 Horticulture Symposium: Go Wild with Your Gardening

 Are you ready to transition your garden to a more wildlife-friendly greenspace?
 No matter your level of gardening experience or the size of your garden, join us for a day of learning and inspiration to enhance your own connection with nature through the plants.
 All gardens can be part of a vital network of havens for nature across the city, state, and nation.
-Experienced educators, authors, and scientists will inspire and guide you along the path to a healthy, thriving, native wildlife garden.
-The 2022 Horticulture Symposium was a huge success!
-See you again in 2023!
+Experienced educators, authors, horticulture professionals, and scientists will inspire and guide you along the path to a healthy, thriving, native wildlife garden.

 Conservation Alliance (GPCA), the Chattahoochee Nature Center is involved in several different plant conservation projects.
 We have been growing the federally endangered Clematis socialis, Alabama Leather Flower, a plant discovered in the 1990’s when only five small patches remained in the wild in Georgia.
 CNC received a grant to propagate this plant and track each cutting according to maternal line.
 We will share the plants we are growing from cuttings and divisions of the established populations with other GPCA member institutions and reestablish them in their native habitat.